MrFix-Autotesting-Framework/MrFix-Autotesting-Framework/README.md

     - Added method "load_env_config" (in class MrFixSQL) - Loads configuration variables from a `.env` file and returns them as a dictionary without modifying `os.environ`.
     - Added method "get_connection" (in class MrFixSQL) - Establishes and returns a PostgreSQL database connection using the provided configuration dictionary.
     - Added method "execute_query" (in class MrFixSQL) - Executes an SQL query using the given config and optionally fetches and prints the results in a formatted table.
-    - Added method "execute_query_and_get_results" (in class MrFixSQL) - Executes an SQL query and returns the results as a list of dictionaries, with optional printing of the results in a formatted table.
     - Fix several bugs

 What's new in Version 8.3.0 ?